MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 Learn more about the [Power Automate Hosted Process](deep-dive-on-specific-license.md#power-automate-hosted-process-license) license.

->> `1.
-Load balancing refers to the ability of multiple hosted machine groups to scale-up and down at different moments using the same available hosted pool.
-The load balancing governance is managed through the max bots and committed bots scaling settings.`
+> 1. Load balancing refers to the ability of multiple hosted machine groups to scale-up and down at different moments using a common hosted pool.
+The load balancing governance is managed through the max bots and committed bots scaling settings.

->
->> `2.
-The Power Automate Hosted Process superset behavior (allowing it to be applied to machines and cloud flows) isn't yet available, in the meantime any organization with [Process overage](/power-automate/desktop-flows/capacity-utilization-process#capacity-overage) that could be covered by its Hosted Process licenses should ignore the Process overage.`
+> 2. The Power Automate Hosted Process superset behavior (allowing it to be applied to machines and cloud flows) isn't yet available, in the meantime any organization with [Process overage](/power-automate/desktop-flows/capacity-utilization-process#capacity-overage) that could be covered by its Hosted Process licenses should ignore the Process overage.

 ---